Global Health Ethics Course

 Journal Club - Capacity Building in Global Health

 We reviewed the article by our very own Dr. Nardos et al as an example of capacity building projects in global health.
-We discussed both the specific example of expanding the availability of Obstetrics and Gynecology subspecialty training in low and middle income countries, but also more broadly of how to build long term relationships in global health that promote capacity building and infrastructure.
+We discussed both the specific example of expanding the availability of Obstetrics and Gynecology subspeciality training in low and middle-income countries, but also more broadly, of how to build long-term relationships in global health that promote capacity building and infrastructure.

 Dr. Tsagenesh Selameab of HealthPartners and Dr. Rahel Nardos co-led this discussion.
 Participants reviewed the cases and drew from their own practices to identify structural causes of health inequality and how to identify barriers to care in their practices.
 Strategies for more equitable counseling and identification of health inequities were reviewed.